GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/tut_analytics/index.md

 ## Sample code {: #toc-samplecode }

-A sample extension that uses these techniques is available in the Chromium source tree:
+An example extension that uses these techniques is available in the [samples repository][9].
-[.../examples/tutorials/analytics/][9]

 [1]: /apps/analytics
 [2]: /docs/extensions/mv2/getstarted